 The tax legislation commonly referred to as the Tax Cuts and Jobs Act (the "Tax Act") made significant changes to the U.S. federal income tax rules for taxation of individuals and corporations, generally effective for taxable years beginning after December 31, 2017.
 Many of the changes applicable to individuals are temporary and would apply only to taxable years beginning after December 31, 2017 and before January 1, 2026.
 There were minor changes with respect to the specific rules only applicable to a RIC, such as the Funds.
 The Tax Act, however, made numerous other changes to the tax rules that may affect shareholders and the Funds.
 Subsequent legislation and administrative guidance has modified certain changes to the U.S. federal income tax rules made by the Tax Act which may, in addition, affect shareholders and the Funds.
-You are urged to consult with your own tax advisor regarding how this legislation affects your investment in the Funds.
+You are urged to consult with your own tax advisor regarding how this legislation and the pending expiration of a number of its provisions affect your investment in the Funds.